Resurrection Lutheran Church COVID-19 Mitigation Plan

 - Any individual who exhibits symptoms of COVID-19 illness must not leave their home or place of dwelling within 72-hours of their last fever, including to work, except as necessary to seek or receive medical care.
 Individuals who are symptomatic, but did not manifest a fever, must not leave their home or dwelling place until they no longer exhibit symptoms.

 - Any individual who exhibits symptoms of illness may not participate in gatherings that include non-household members for at least 72-hours past their last fever.
-Individuals who are symptomatic but did not manifest a fever must not leave their home or dwelling place until they no longer exhibit symptoms.
+Individuals who are symptomatic but did not manifest a fever must not participate in gatherings until they no longer exhibit symptoms.

 - Individuals who have known exposure to a person who has tested positive for COVID-19 shall self-quarantine for 14-days following the last exposure and shall not participate in any gatherings with non-household members.

-- Fabric face coverings must be worn, when possible (see Respiratory Etiquette, below).
+- Fabric face coverings, when masks / face coverings are required, when possible (see Respiratory Etiquette, below).
 See CDC Improve How Your Mask Protects You for helpful information on face coverings:

 - Frequent handwashing by staff, congregation members and volunteers, will be performed, and an adequate supply of soap, disinfectant, hand sanitizer, and paper towels will be available (see Handwashing, below).